-The three hydraulic pistons implemented below the suspension system base (see section ??) are used for arranging equillibrium points of IP and the height of the whole suspension system.
-The horizontal DC position of F0 is adjusted by the motorized sliders (see section ??) and it also determines the horizontal DC position of TM.

-Adjustment of the vertical DC position of TM is achieved by using the fishing rod (described in section ??) implemented in F1.
+The three hydraulic pistons implemented below the suspension system base are used for arranging equilibrium points of IP and the height of the whole suspension system.
+The horizontal DC position of F0 is adjusted by the motorized sliders (see figure 4.6) and it also determines the horizontal DC position of TM.
+Adjustment of the vertical DC position of TM is achieved by using a motorized spring called the fishing rod (see figure ??) implemented in F1.
 The fishing rod implemented in F0 arranges the relative DC position between MD and F1, which determines the damping strength between the two bodies.
 Although the BF fishing rod is not implemented in the prototype test due to lack of attachment mechanisms, it should be used for tuning relative DC position of IM and IR vertically.
 In the prototype test, this positioning is achieved by applying DC current to the actuator coil on BF.
-Applying much DC current to actuator
+Applying much DC current to actuator coils should be avoided in

 Position Name Actuated DoF Main purpose Base Hydraulic pistons LF0, TF0, YF0 Make IP in operation state.
 Rough vertical positioning of TM.
-F0 Motorized sliders LF0, TF0, YF0 Horizontal positioning of TM.
+F0 Motorized springs LF0, TF0, YF0 Horizontal positioning of TM.
 Fishing rod VF1 Relative positioning of F1 and MD.
 Rotation mechanism YF1 Alignment of TM in yaw.
 F1 Fishing rod VBF Vertical positioning of TM.
 BF (Fishing rod) (VIM) (Relative positioning of IM and IR.)
 Moving masses PBF, RBF Relative alignment of IM and IR.
-Rotation mechanism YIM Relative alignment of IM and IR.
+Rotation mechanism YIM Relatiev alignment of IM and IR.
 IM Moving masses PIM, PTM Alignment of TM in pitch and roll.